brainpoint/febs-db/README.md

 *update( item )
 /**
 * @desc: update;  where id = item.id
+*         if item.id is existed, sql condition is: 'id=value' AND (where)
+*         otherwise sql condition is: where
 *         the last param can be conn.
 * @param item, where, cb.
 *         - cb: function(err, r:boolrean) {}